-A point of order relates to interpretation or enforcement of these rules or such Articles of the Constitution as regulate the business of the Assembly and it raises a question which is within the cognizance of the Speaker.
+A point of order relates interpretation or enforcement of these rules or such Articles of the Constitution which regulate the business of the Assembly.
+It raises a question which is within the cognizance of the Speaker.
 It is raised in relation to the business before the Assembly at the moment.
-The Speaker decides on its admissibility and no debate is allowed on it no matter whether the Speaker may hear the Member before giving his decision.9
+The Speaker decides its admissibility and no debate is allowed on it no matter whether the Speaker may hear the Member before giving his decision.9